Foundation Diploma in Art and Design

 Further education students have access to resources based at our Vernon Street campus all run by experienced instructors.
 Students are introduced to a wide range of materials and processes that assist their studies depending on their course specialties.
 These include:

-Photography resource with a range of equipment for loan including digital and film cameras for still and moving image and a range of support equipment for use in the dedicated lighting studio or off-site.
+• Photography resource with a range of equipment for loan including digital cameras for still and moving image and a range of support equipment for use in the dedicated lighting studio or off-site.

 Foundation Diploma in Art and Design